stjohnfinn/Terrarium/doc/DESIGN.md

 we'll see.
 I think that will probably mean I'll be very strongly encouraged to manage a view, which means I will do everything in my power to make it easier to do.

+## Design Notes - Oct 14

+I was about to write something in the usage guide about how it was hard to place the `mutationRate` variable.
+It applies to every single organism and with most or maybe all genetic algorithms, it's the same across your entire population.
+Maybe it would actually be interesting to mess with this and have each organism have a random mutation chance.

+Anyways, I struggled to place this instance variable.
+One of the first implementations of this had the `mutate` function take a single organism as its only argument and it placed the `mutationRate` at the `GeneticAlgorithmModel` level.
+So when the `mutate` function was called (with only the organism in scope), it couldn't know the `mutationRate`.

+So the decision was between passing the model to the `mutate` function and putting the `mutationRate` at the organism level.
+I decided on the second one for a couple reasons.
+I think it makes for a simpler implementation.
+It's easy and very small-scoped for the user to write the logic to mutate only a single organism.
+That's the draw of this framework.
+You don't have to worry about putting everything together.
+You can just write each piece of code in its own little world and everything's very self contained from the user's point of view.
+Additionally, the name `mutate` kind of suggests, to me, that it operates on a single organism.
+Nature doesn't mutate an entire population at once, it mutates a single organism.
+Technically, it operates upon a single gene at a time, I guess.
+Maybe that's the "correct" way to implement this.
+I don't really care.
+I'm pretty happy with the design I chose.

+This design does however, mean a lot of duplicated information.
+I guess that's why my first instinct was to put this data at the model level: the information is scoped to an entire model (usually).
+It's a marginal performance hit though.